-From here you will spend most of the rest of the hike on a gradual uphill.
-The next section heads up a dirt trail which goes over different broken pieces of granite.
+From here, you will spend most of the rest of the hike on a gradual uphill.
+The next section heads up a dirt trail that goes over different broken pieces of granite.

-Here it heads back into the trees once again, and you will see Half Dome itself peeking through every once in a while to your right.
+Here the trail heads back into the trees once again, and you will see Half Dome itself peeking through every once in a while to your right.

 The trail goes up to the left in the last .2 miles until you reach the base of the dome.

-There is no real path, so you just need to continue up whatever section looks easiest.
-This is also where you will feel the effects of the elevation so take your time.
+There is no real path, so you just continue up whatever section looks easiest.
+This is also where you will feel the effects of the elevation, so take your time.

 When you eventually top out on the dome itself, you will be greeted with a fantastic 360-degree view.
-This is one of those views where you just sit down and stare in awe for a while.
+This is one of those views where you will want just to sit down and stare in awe for a while.

 On the other, you have Half Dome.

 On the last, you have the backcountry of Yosemite for as far as the eye can see.
 This is a spot where I generally bring lunch and just eat while taking it all in.
-The top is a lot larger than it looks, so there is room to walk around and explore while up there.
+The top is a lot larger than it looks.
+There is room to walk around and explore while up there.

-After you have finished you will simply walk back the way you came, take your time coming off the dome though as it is slippery heading down.
+After you have finished soaking it in, you will simply walk back the way you came.
+Take your time coming off the dome though, it is slippery heading down.

-Be sure also to hike to Taft Point if you are in the area as it is another fantastic spot to see in the national park and it starts from the same trailhead.
+Be sure also to hike to Taft Point if you are in the area as it is another fantastic spot to see in the national park, and it starts from the same trailhead.
+Read more spots to explore in Yosemite National Park here.
 Let me know your thoughts in the comments.